hex3l/OpenRGB-to-RGB.NET-msiusb/README.md

 # OpenRGB to RGB.NET msiusb
 Compatibility layer for **[RGB.NET](https://github.com/DarthAffe/RGB.NET)**

-This device provider uses OpenRGB's MysticLightUSBControllers implementation to control MysticLight USB controllers (only motherboards x570?)
+This device provider uses OpenRGB's MysticLightUSBControllers implementation to control MysticLight USB controllers used in MSI's x570 and z490 motherboards

 **_Keep in mind that this project uses [OpenRGB](https://gitlab.com/CalcProgrammer1/OpenRGB) directly.
 As OpenRGB, I will not be liable for any damage._**